Executive D-Day Tours / R.C.S. 521 534 040

 Remember the raid on Dieppe in August 1942...

-Landing operations at bernières-sur-mer
+Landing operations at Bernières-sur-mer

-JUNO was the codename assigned to the 3rd Canadian Infantry Division's Landing Area and was sandwiched between the British landings on Gold Beach to the west and Sword Beach -to the east.
+JUNO was the codename assigned to the 3rd Canadian Infantry Division's landing area and was sandwiched between the British landings on Gold Beach to the west and Sword Beach to the east.

 Despite casualties of over 50% in the first waves, it was the successful use of tanks that was instrumental in allowing the troops to fight their way off the beach within hours of their initial landings to begin their advance inland...

-Valuable time had been lost on the beaches...
+Valuable time had been lost on the shoreline...

 Huge traffic jam on the beaches

-On June 7th, a Canadian vanguard was sent to fulfil D-Day mission, the capture of Caen airfield in Carpiquet.
-However, in the early afternoon German counterattacks led by elements from the 12th SS "Hitler Youth" Panzer Division forced the Canadian to retreat to their morning start lines.
+On June 7th, a Canadian vanguard was sent to fulfill a D-Day mission, the capture of Caen airfield in Carpiquet.
+However, in the early afternoon German counterattacks led by elements from the 12th SS "Hitler Youth" Panzer Division forced the Canadians to retreat to their morning start lines.
+It would be a month later before they would advance any further towards their D-Day objectives and Carpiquet airfield would not be captured until early July...

-JUNO Beach Centre
+JUNO Beach Center

 Located behind Juno Beach, it portrays the part played by Canada in WW2

-Opened in 2003, it is the only Canadian museum in Normandy, relating the story of life in Canada before the outbreak of the war, Canada’s civilian and military contribution to the war effort and also offers an insight into contemporary Canadian society.
+Opened in 2003, it is the only Canadian museum in Normandy, relating the story of life in Canada before the outbreak of the war, Canada’s civilian and military contribution to the war effort and also offers insight into contemporary Canadian society.

-Canadian Military Cemetery at Bény sur Mer
+Canadian military cemetery at Bény sur Mer

-In the Canadian Military Cemetery at Bény sur Mer Reviers lie the remains of the 335 soldiers of the 3rd Canadian Division who came ashore at JUNO beach on June 6th 1944 and were killed during the assault on the beaches.
+In the Canadian military cemetery at Bény sur Mer Reviers lie the remains of the 335 soldiers of the 3rd Canadian Division who came ashore at JUNO beach on June 6th 1944 and were killed during the assault on the beaches.
 Alongside them are another 1694 Canadian soldiers and 15 airmen who lost their lives during the fighting on the advance inland.
 19 of them are unidentified.

 Also buried at Bény are one airman and three soldiers from Britain and a single French soldier.